OpenTermsArchive/opentermsarchive.org/content/memos/facebook-now-uses-ai-interactions-to-personalise-experiences-and-ads/index.md

 Meta is among the several major platforms that have [introduced](https://www.aljazeera.com/news/2025/11/24/are-tech-companies-using-your-private-data-to-train-ai-models) updates related to AI data use, including Google, LinkedIn, and Open AI.
 Given this shift, researchers have [highlighted](https://news.stanford.edu/stories/2025/10/ai-chatbot-privacy-concerns-risks-research) concerns such as privacy risks, manipulation using vulnerabilities, and a [lack of users' control](https://bostoninstituteofanalytics.org/blog/meta-will-begin-using-ai-chatbot-conversations-to-target-ads/) over their data and experience on platforms.

-\*This memo currently uses the link to the newer Privacy Policy from Facebook.
+[^1]: This memo currently uses the link to the newer Privacy Policy from Facebook.
 It will be updated to include the link to the diff once the change has been implemented and tracked by Open Terms Archive.